Copper Creek Civic Improvement Association - Carolyn Culver

 This seminar is a must for all new board members and a great refresher for seasoned veterans.
 It will help you get up to speed quickly by understanding your responsibilities and authorities.
 We’ll review the documents and laws that govern the way you do business.
 We’ll give you an overview of the governing documents, basis of authority, organizational roles, responsibilities & authorities, conduct of meetings, and we’ll cover insurance and taxes.

 Advance registration is required to ensure you receive the log on instrictions.
 To register, please send an email to firstname.lastname@example.org.

 04/24/17 - Monday

 We are proud of every one of our communities so it is always hard to find just one to highlight.
 We start by having each of our Community Managers write a nomination for one of their communities.
 We then read them and take a vote.
 Here are our most recent selections:

-To see the full story on these communities and to see the past winners, visit the Community of the Month page on our web site.
+To see the full story on these communities and to see all of the past winners, visit the Community of the Month page on our site.

 Our goal has always been to create a positive, long term relationship with all of our client communities.
 We are very proud to be managing all of these communities.

 We would like to congratulate several employees on their anniversaries with C.I.A.
 Services.